Tudor230/docgen/docs/flask/API_DOCS.md

 **Throws:**

-- {ValidationError} When email format is invalid
+{ValidationError} When email format is invalid

-- {ConflictError} When email already exists